 If you are wondering about how to bring old blog posts up to speed in regards to FTC guidelines, try adding a phrase like this to your post template: “This post may contain affiliate links or sponsored content.
 Please read my disclosure policy for full details.”

-While the FTC has taken action in the past, but it is also a fact that they are not currently “monitoring” blogs.
+In fact the FTC has taken action in the past, but it is also a fact that they are not currently “monitoring” blogs.

 Both bloggers and Legacy Learning were involved in a lawsuit resulting in a $250,000 settlement because affiliate compensation was not disclosed by either side.